They were fined for breaking U.K. lockdown rules. They say Boris Johnson should be punished, too.

 “It’s galling to watch.
 It’s one rule for them, one for us,” said McArdle, a company director.
 “What they did was exactly the same as what I did,” he said, only “I was happy to pay my fine.
 I broke the rules and accept responsibility.
 Why don’t they?”

 Britain is awaiting the findings of dual investigations into government parties — more than a dozen have emerged — that allegedly broke the government’s own coronavirus rules.
-Prime Minister Boris Johnson has apologized for three of the gatherings, but stopped short of admitting any personal wrongdoing.
+Prime Minister Boris Johnson has apologized for three of the gatherings but stopped short of admitting any personal wrongdoing.

 In the case of Johnson’s birthday, ITV News reported that 30 people attended an afternoon gathering — with singing and a Union Jack-themed cake — on June 19, 2020, when the country was in its first and strictest lockdown.
-A Downing Street spokesperson told The Washington Post that staff members “gathered briefly in the Cabinet Room after a meeting to wish the prime minister a happy birthday.
+A Downing Street spokesman told The Washington Post that staff members “gathered briefly in the Cabinet Room after a meeting to wish the prime minister a happy birthday.
 He was there for less than 10 minutes.”
 Downing Street has maintained that other gatherings were work-related — never mind all those bottles of wine.

 For people outside of government who have been punished for breaking covid-19 rules, it’s been infuriating to observe what they say are double standards.
-They say their trespasses look a lot like what the people at the center of power have been doing — and not once or twice, but throughout the pandemic — without consequence.
+They say their trespasses look a lot like what the people at the center of power have been doing — and not once or twice but throughout the pandemic — without consequence.

 Since the start of the pandemic, more than 100,000 “fixed penalty notices” — the covid equivalent of a speeding ticket — have been issued in England and Wales to people violating coronavirus restrictions.
 During some stages of the pandemic, the rules have been very strict, with little to no mixing of households allowed, and with people permitted to leave their homes only in limited circumstances.

 The size of the fine has depended on the offense.
 A large proportion have been for breaching bans on small gatherings.
 Those carried penalties of about $270, which could be reduced by half if paid promptly.
-People who had unlawful gatherings of more than 30 people — like a student in Nottingham — faced a steeper penalty of about $13,400.
+People who had unlawful gatherings of more than 30 people — such as a student in Nottingham — faced a steeper penalty of about $13,400.

-The possibility of punishment was real enough that a London police officer was able to falsely arrest Sarah Everard, a 33-year-old marketing executive, on the pretext that she’d broken lockdown rules.
+The possibility of punishment was real enough that a London police officer was able to falsely arrest Sarah Everard, a 33-year-old marketing executive, on the pretext that she had broken lockdown rules.
 He was convicted last year for her rape and murder.

-Adam Wagner, a lawyer who has tracked the lockdown rules closely, said there have been more than 100 rule changes during the pandemic, with a change every 4-5 days on average.
+Adam Wagner, a lawyer who has tracked the lockdown rules closely, said there have been more than 100 rule changes during the pandemic, with a change every four to five days on average.
 So it’s been difficult for many people to keep up with the latest regional and national rules, and to separate what’s law and what’s advice.

 “It was pretty confusing and difficult for people,” Wagner said.
-There were “endless iterations of different rules: we had 3 tiers, then 4 tiers; then local restrictions, then different restrictions in bigger areas; national lockdowns, local lockdowns; and the rules within the regions changed regularly. ”
+There were “endless iterations of different rules: we had three tiers, then four tiers; then local restrictions, then different restrictions in bigger areas; national lockdowns, local lockdowns.
+And the rules within the regions changed regularly.”

 But, he added, “none of that excuses how the government behaved — these were literally people making the rules,” he said of the government ministers, who gave regular televised briefings on what the rules were.